-If you have a solar PV system there will be ‘export periods’ during the day when it is generating more energy than you can use.
-Unless you have a solar battery to store this extra energy for use later, it is automatically sent to the National Grid.
+If you have a solar PV system there will be periods during the day when your solar panels are generating more energy than you can use, e.g. when you are out at work.
+Unless you have a solar battery to store this extra energy for use later, it will be automatically sent to the National Grid.

 A solar power diverter constantly monitors the amount of electricity being generated by your system and compares it against how much energy is being used by your appliances.
-When it detects that there is an excess it diverts this electricity to your immersion heater, heating the water in your cylinder with free energy.
-Your diverter will prioritise the other appliances in your home.
-This means if your surplus energy is heating your immersion and then you turn on your kettle, for example, the diverter will automatically adjust and redirect the energy to the kettle.
+When it detects that there is an excess, it diverts this electricity to your immersion heater (an electric heating element in your hot water cylinder).
+This means you will be heating water for your home with free energy.

 Installation is usually very straightforward as a solar power diverter will work with your existing immersion heater (as long as it has a thermostat) and the supplier will include everything needed to make it work.
 The gadget itself looks a lot like a slightly larger heating thermostat.